 All in all, the development seems to be more stability-oriented than to be in step with time.
-That speaks much for large corporate level customers and the overall sustainability of the system.
+That speaks much for large corporate-level customers and the overall sustainability of the system.

 Professional companies that specialize in implementing OXID are likely to offer Shopware as well.
 The code is understandable, but not necessarily for beginners.
-The technical documentation is proper, but it is mostly in German.
+The technical documentation is proper, but it is mainly in German.

 The first release of Opencart dates back to the year 2006.
-The company’s main office locates in Hongkong.
-It is a free and open source cart engine.
+The company's main office locates in Hongkong.
+It is a free and open-source cart engine.
 Starting from version 2 of the engine, its backend and frontend look up to time.

 The major countries where Opencart is used are the USA and Russia / Ukraine.
-Therefore, you can find many affordable freelancers from the latter countries although the company offers dedicated technical support too.
+Therefore, you can find many affordable freelancers from the latter countries, although the company offers dedicated technical support too.

 Therefore, many prominent retailers are still using version 1.5 of the software, and the modified packages of that version still find its way into new projects.
 But of course, the ability to update in other systems may be problematic too.

-On the other hand, the possibility to edit any source code at the level of a plugin is phenomenal and therefore a unique selling proposition.
+On the other hand, the possibility to edit any source code at the level of a plugin is phenomenal and, therefore, a unique selling proposition.
 If you're looking for an engine to build a highly customized e-commerce solution, Opencart may be what you're looking for.
 In any case, it is not a perfect jack-of-all-trades, with which you can expect the convenience of an updateable system and the greatest possible flexibility.

-In the frontend, AJAX-ZOOM extension for OpenCart replaces the image display area of the template with the AJAX-ZOOM "zoom on hover" extension.
+In the frontend, the AJAX-ZOOM extension for OpenCart replaces the image display area of the template with the AJAX-ZOOM "zoom on hover" extension.
 Besides efficient displaying high-resolution images, the extension features 360 views as well as 3D multi-level product views.
 Administrators can create those views in the backend area of the OpenCart system.
 You can upload the 360 images over the interface or import them from files that were previously uploaded to a specified folder.

 It is possible to configure each 360-spin individually or globally adjust the settings of the hover on zoom extension over the backend interface as well.
 With the hotspots editor that opens in a new window, you can place an interactive marking on the 360 views.
 With the similarly integrated editor, you can create 360 product tours by selecting parts of the 360 view and describing them.
 The AJAX-ZOOM software automatically creates a slider gallery with thumbnails of these spots.
 When the user clicks on a thumbnail, the viewer spins and zooms to that spot using a selectable animation type.

 For "xt:Commerce" and its derivatives such as "xtcModified" / "modified" or "Gambio", there was an old AJAX-ZOOM integration guide on the template level.
 With the new AJAX-ZOOM versions, it is not functional any longer.
-However, a manual basis-integration is still possible.
+However, a manual basis integration is still possible.

 Currently, on our side, there are no plans to create an installable module for "xt:Commerce".
-We must wait to see if the manufacturer's newly adopted strategy helps to success.
+We must wait to see if the manufacturer's newly adopted strategy helps to succeed.
 If you want to port an existing one for another system, please contact us.

-For 360-degree product presentations it is suggested to transfer the images over FTP.
+For 360-degree product presentations, it is suggested to transfer the images over FTP.

 The ID of the article can serve as the reference to the folder with 360° images.